wumo-conan/glslvk/README.md

 GLSL shader compiler.
 Features:
 * Support generating ninja depfile for shader includes.
 Thus modified shader header files can only trigger necessary shader source files' recompilation.
 (Only work on `Ninja` Generator)
-* Generate  seperated header and source cpp files for compiled SPV binaries.
+* Generate  seperated header and source cpp files for compiled SPIRV binaries.
 * C++ 20

 This project is based on [shaderc](https://github.com/google/shaderc). [conan](https://conan.io/) is used as the package manager.